codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 ## Using SwipeRefreshLayout

 [SwipeRefreshLayout](https://developer.android.com/reference/android/support/v4/widget/SwipeRefreshLayout.html) is a ViewGroup that can hold only one scrollable view as a child.
 This can be either a `ScrollView` or an `AdapterView` such as a `ListView`.

+### Step 1: Wrap ListView

 We can use this by first wrapping the scrollable view with a `SwipeRefreshLayout` in the XML layout:

 ```xml
 <android.support.v4.widget.SwipeRefreshLayout